First Tower United F.C.

 First Tower United F.C. is a football club based on the Channel Island of Jersey.
 They are affiliated to the Jersey Football Association.
-They formerly played in Jersey Football Combination Premiership.
+They formerly played in Jersey Football Combination Premiership, and are currently playing in Championship 2.
 The club plays in white and blue.
 They were the second most successful club in the island after Jersey Wanderers, having won the Jersey League 19 times.